Get your employees talking about mental health

 Within your business, you can create a calendar of events based on relevant topics and make this known to employees.
 You could even use Wellbeing Champions within the business to co-ordinate local events, which works well for multi-sited organisations.

 Using absence management data, you can also identify specific trends impacting your business.
 Once you have this information, you can target these areas to promote the best return-on-time investment for these events.

 Employment engagement surveys are another fantastic way of gauging how employees are feeling.
 By including questions about wellbeing, you can gather invaluable data on what’s on the minds of your employees.
 And once you know that, you have a chance to change things for the better and make a difference in your employees’ lives.

 Raising awareness of wellbeing issues will help you support your workforce

 Awareness days or weeks are often backed by charitable organisations who want to spread their message as far and wide as possible.
 Most of these charities want to spread their message as far and wide as possible.

-To do that, they will often provide some material to support these events, such as posters and information packs you can use during the awareness week.
-This can be a great resource throughout the year – you can signpost them to your employees or use them as inspiration on topics you can cover throughout the year.
+To do this, normally they would provide hard materials such as posters and information packs but they have now adapted to provide online information which can be a great resource.
+You can signpost them to your employees or use them as inspiration on topics you can cover throughout the year.

 As part of your strategy, you could consider adding other awareness dates to your diary to support your planning and help promote wellbeing in the workplace.

 With mental health such a concern for so many, this could be a great time to start talking about wellbeing with your employees.
 After all, the happier and healthier your workforce is, the more you’ll succeed as an employer.